Waboom AI

 Overnight outreach digest

-Every morning at 7am, Cowork pulls activity from our Pipedrive pipeline, groups it by stage, and writes a 1-paragraph summary into a Notion page.
+Every morning at 7am, Cowork pulls activity from our Pipedrive pipeline, groups it by stage, and writes you a 1-paragraph summary into a Notion page.
 We read it over coffee.
 No human touches it before 7am.

 SEO check before publish